Editorial Style Guidelines

 Following a well-defined editorial style gives your writing a professional sheen and brings it in line with the university’s brand platform.

-Informally known as the McKimmon Center, this structure was completed in 1976.
-It is named for a home demonstration leader who was among the first women to receive degrees from NC State.
+This facility, informally known as the McKimmon Center, is named for a home demonstration leader who was among the first women to receive degrees from NC State.
 In addition to providing a wide array of learning opportunities, professional meeting facilities and university services, the center also houses NC State Continuing and Lifelong Education.

 Jr., Sr., III

 The terms Jr., Sr., III and the like used after a person's name are part of the name and thus generally do not take a comma:

 Lonnie Poole Jr. gave a generous gift to the university.

 If a person requests that we use the comma with his or her name, we should grant the request out of respect for the individual.
 We should also remember that when a building, fund or other entity is named after a person, the entity and the person are distinct from one another, and so are their names.
 Hence, at the request of Gov. Jim Hunt, we use the comma in his name.

 Gov. James B. Hunt, Jr. spoke to an appreciative audience.

 But there is no comma used in the full name of the Hunt Library: